 Hemodynamically the heart is one chamber.

-diagnosis the condition.
+1. Echocardiography: easily diagnosis the condition.

 1. Total surgical correction

 Patients are usually diagnosed and treated during childhood.
 Total surgical correction is ideal.

 2. Shunt procedure

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community